vivisantosa/Canadian-Offender-Population/README.md

   <img src="Images/Map.PNG" width="540"><br>

-•	"Representation of Race Groups in the Offender vs General Population (2016)"<br>
+•	Representation of Race Groups in the Offender vs General Population (2016)<br>
   The drop down allows visualization of data by province/territory and by offender sex

   <img src="Images/BarChart.PNG" width="540"><br>

-•	"Length of Offender Sentence by Race Group Over Time (2013 - 2018)"<br>
+•	Length of Offender Sentence by Race Group Over Time (2013 - 2018)<br>
   The drop down allows visualization of data by province/territory and by Incarcerated vs Community-supervised offenders

   <img src="Images/LineChart.PNG" width="540"><br>